 Click the Save button on the right side of the page to save any changes that you have made to global settings.
-If you are only using the hardware audio output, and will not be streaming directly to or from Icecast or SHOUTcast servers, after clicking the Save button you can leave the Stream Settings page.
+If you are only using the hardware audio output, and will not be streaming to or from Airtime, you can leave the Stream Settings page after clicking the Save button.